7 Stories That Prove The Importance of Teamwork

 A clear and motivating purpose is essential to attracting the right talent.

 During the devastating Haiti earthquake of January 2010, the British Red Cross immediately went into action.
-They gathered thousands of workers, from volunteers to frontline disaster specialists, who would be mobilised into a community of purpose.
+They gathered thousands of workers, from volunteers to frontline disaster specialists, who would be mobilized into a community of purpose.
 The common factor among those people: they did great work, and they did it together.
 It didn’t matter whether they were on the ground in Haiti or at charity shops across the high streets of the UK.

 For most teams, there won’t be such an innate crisis to respond to, but there should still always be a sense of meaning in their work.
 For a team’s purpose to be potent, it needs to be compelling to its members.
 You need to inspire your team, connect the team’s work to an exciting, meaningful outcome, with a result that everyone finds personally worthwhile.